polterguy/polterguy.github.io/magic.lambda.mime/index.md

 The **[.mime.create]** slot, will semantically do the exact same thing, but instead of returning a piece of text, being the MIME message, it will produce a raw `MimeEntity` that it returns to caller.
 This slot is used internally when the _"magic.lambda.mail"_ projects constructs emails to send over an SMTP connection for instance.
+This slot can also only be invoked from C# since it starts with a period (.) as its name.

 ## PGP Cryptography